 The Ultimate Fiesta

-If you want to be treated like an A-lister, host a destination wedding at one of the region’s six Palace Resorts.
+If you want to be treated like an A-lister, host a destination wedding at the Hard Rock.
 The group has recently launched exclusive wedding packages from celebrity planner Colin Cowie.
 All nine designs incorporate his marquee attention to detail and haute design sense.
 My favorites are Metallic Sands, a glittering white collection, and Sultry Sunset, a fiery blend of oranges, pinks and yellows.

 Photo Credit: All Inclusive Collection